molily/molily.de/_posts/2017-11-25-robust-javascript.md

 window.frobnicateFoo();
 ```

 Here, we have a reference to a property `frobnicateFoo` on the object `window`.
 Resolving `window` yields the global object.
-But there is no property `frobnicateFoo` on the said object.
+But there is no property `frobnicateFoo` on this very object.
 If you get the value of a non-existing property on an object, JavaScript does not throw an exception it simply returns `undefined`.
 So after resolving `window.frobnicateFoo`, the code is equivalent to `undefined();`.

 Such TypeError are both common and hard to debug since they may have highly different causes.

 In the example above, the cause is a certain function is used without checking its existence beforehand. `frobnicateFoo` might be a user-defined function or a part of a browser API.
-If the function call fails because it doesn’t exist, the script defining this function was not loaded correctly or the browser doesn’t support the API.
+If the function call fails because the function doesn’t exist, the script defining the function was not loaded correctly or the browser doesn’t support the API.

 Here’s another example of a similar “undefined is not a function” TypeError.